norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

      If there aren't any keyword arguments, an error ensues.

-     Otherwise, the last regular parameter will receive a hash that will collect all keyword arguments.
+     Otherwise, the last required parameter will receive a hash that will collect all keyword arguments.

      If there were any keyword parameter without default value, an error ensues.
 If there was a double splat parameter, it will receive an empty hash.

-     The `x` regular arguments are assigned to the `x` first regular parameters.
+     The `x` regular arguments are assigned to the `x` first required parameters.

    - `x < m`

-     The first `x` regular arguments are assigned to the `x` first regular and/or keyword parameters.
-The last `m-x` default parameters get assigned their default values.
+     The first `x` regular arguments are assigned to the `x` first required and/or keyword parameters.
+The last `m-x` optional parameters get assigned their default values.

      However, a special case arises if there are keyword arguments but no keyword or double splat parameters.
-In this case, the keyword arguments will be collected in a hash, and assigned to the first default parameter who has a hash as default value.
-If none have, the hash is assigned to the first regular or default parameter instead.
+In this case, the keyword arguments will be collected in a hash, and assigned to the first optional parameter who has a hash as default value.
+If none have, the hash is assigned to the first required or optional parameter instead.
 The assignment from arguments to parameters is shifted, of course (i.e. no arguments is lost because of this).

    - `x > m`

-     The `m` first arguments are assigned to the `m` first regular and/or default parameters.
+     The `m` first arguments are assigned to the `m` first required and/or optional parameters.

      If there is at least a keyword or double splat parameter, but there are no keyword arguments, and if the last regular argument is a `Hash` or can be